kordk/shinyGAStool/README.md

 - data/anno_gencode_basic_hg38.txt.gz
 - data/anno_refFlat_hg38.txt.gz

-You can optionally (recommended) download the demo files from:
+You can optionally (recommended) download the demo files from (and recommended to put in a demo/ subfolder where the main application source file is):

 - demo/kgp-eur.bed
 - demo/kgp-eur.bim